RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.2_trafficsplitting.md

 <blockquote>
 <i class="fa fa-terminal"></i>
-Send load to the user profile service:
+If you aren't already - send load to the user profile service:
 </blockquote>

 ```